-Given that moving house requires you to advise your service providers about your change of address – including electricity, gas, subscription television and internet – it’s easy to expect that all your mail will start arriving at your new home.
-But it’s easy to forget to tell everyone who needs to know – which is why you could miss out on receiving an invitation to your 20-year school reunion or, worse, a mid-season sale deal.
+Given that moving house requires you to advise your service providers about your change of address – including electricity, gas, subscription television and internet – it's easy to expect that all your mail will start arriving at your new residential address.
+But it's easy to forget to update your personal details and tell everyone who needs to know – which is why you could miss out on receiving an invitation to your 20-year school reunion or, worse, a mid-season sale deal.

 Everyday service providers

-Assuming you’ve already updated your electricity and gas suppliers, and used EnergyAustralia’s online energy calculator to find the right plan for your new home, it’s time to consider some of your other everyday service providers, including:
+Assuming you've already updated your electricity and gas suppliers with your new home address, and used EnergyAustralia's online energy calculator to find the right plan for your new home, it's time to consider some of your other everyday service providers, including:

 - Banks, credit cards and other financial institutions

 - Insurance (car/home/contents/life/income)